 About Your EMG/NCV Residency in Clinical Electrophysiology

-The American Academy of Clinical Electrodiagnosis (AACE) is proud to offer the only residency program in the country credentialed by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
+The American Academy of Clinical Electrodiagnosis (AACE) is proud to offer the only accredited residency program in the country credentialed by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).

 This EMG/NCV residency program blends online and on-site learning together for the convenience of our residents.
 Residents are often able to continue their regular job while also enrolled in our residency program.